View or download our Housing Strategies, Policies and Plans.

 Homelessness & Rough Sleeping Strategy

-The Homelessness Strategy 2020-23 sets out the Council’s priorities for tackling homelessness and rough sleeping in the district.
+The Homelessness Strategy sets out the Council’s priorities for tackling homelessness and rough sleeping in the district.
+Our current Homelessness and Rough Sleeping Strategy expires at the end of 2023 and will be replaced by this version

-This strategy is being delivered through an Action Plan which is contained in the Strategy.
+This strategy is being delivered through an Action Plan Homelessness strategy action plan

 Financial Inclusion Strategy